 gatifloxacin ophthalmic (cont.)

-What happens if I miss a dose (Zymar)?
+What happens if I miss a dose (Zymar, Zymaxid)?

-What should I avoid while using gatifloxacin ophthalmic (Zymar)?
+What should I avoid while using gatifloxacin ophthalmic (Zymar, Zymaxid)?

 You should not wear contact lenses while you still have active symptoms of the eye infection you are treating.

-Do not use other eye drops or medications during treatment unless otherwise directed by your doctor.
+Do not use other eye medications during treatment with gatifloxacin ophthalmic unless your doctor tells you to.

-What other drugs will affect gatifloxacin ophthalmic (Zymar)?
+What other drugs will affect gatifloxacin ophthalmic (Zymar, Zymaxid)?

 Where can I get more information?